usubalang/usuba/_posts/2020-03-16-interleaving.md

 `a1_2`, `a2_2` and `a3_2`.
 This code runs in 7 cycles; or 3.5 cycles
 per S-box, which is much closer to the ideal 3 cycles/S-box.
-We shall call it 2-interleaved.
+We shall call it 2-interleaved. ports
 Despite the interleaving, some data dependencies remain, and it may be tempting to interleave a third execution of the S-box.
-However, since each S-box requires 7 registers (4 for the input, and 3 temporaries), this would require 21 registers, and only 16 are available.
-Still, we benchmarked this 3-interleaved S-box, and it executes 12.92 cycles, or 4.3 cycles/S-box; which is slower than the 2-interleaved one, but still faster than without interleaved at all.
+However, since each S-box requires 7 registers (4 for the input, and 3 temporaries), this would require 21 registers, and only 16 general purpose register are available on Intel.
+Still, we benchmarked this 3-interleaved S-box, and it executes 12.92 cycles, or 4.3 cycles/S-box; which is slower than the 2-interleaved one, but still faster than without interleaving at all.
 Inspecting the assembly code reveals that in the 3-interleaved S-box, 4 values are spilled, thus requiring 8 additional `move` operations (4 stores and 4 loads).
 The 2-interleaved S-box does not contain any spilling.

 **Remark.** In order to benchmark the S-box, we put it in a loop that